amr-khaled27/gemini-cli/README.md

 4. Set up the variable $GEMINI_API_KEY.
 You can get your key from Google AI Studio.

-5. Type gemini to start chatting!
+5. Type gemini in your terminal to start chatting!

      ```bash
      gemini